-We are very proud of our trackrecord.
-As of 2021, the ASCF has provided a total of \$10.8 million in grant funding to 666 salmon conservation and research projects with a total value of over \$58.8 million.
-During this period, we have received 1000 funding proposals.
+We are very proud to share our continued success.
+The 31 January 2022 market value of the trust stood at slightly under \$46 million.
+As a result, as of 2022, the ASCF provided a total of \$12.5 million in grant funding to 732 salmon conservation and research projects from over 1000 funding proposals, leveraging more than \$62.3 million.
 Significantly, our contributions have helped leverage considerable support in all 5 provinces of at least 5:1.
-Community groups, First Nations and all those working to conserve salmon have opened or improved millions of square meters of habitat, invested thousands of volunteer hours and sustained nearly 2,667 jobs across the five provinces.